FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Features

-- Allows to import a class/protocol/category by selecting some text.
+- Allows to import a class/protocol/category header by selecting some text matching its name.
-- Allows to pick from the list of all classes/protocols/categories and headers in your project.
+- Allows to import from a list of all classes/protocols/categories and headers in your project.

 ![](demo.gif)